 Wheel’s Rollin’

 Once you’ve arrived in Steamboat and ditched your bags, consider cruising to the historic downtown district.
 The very first thing you may notice about the town is the copious number of bikers.
-The Yampa River Core Trail is a great way to ride into town safely and efficiently – all while accompanied by the sights and sounds of the river.
-This is a great option being that you can’t ride on sidewalks downtown and that it is generally safer for both individuals and families.
+The Yampa River Core Trail is a great way to ride into town safely and efficiently, all while accompanied by the sights and sounds of the river.
+This is a great option because you can’t ride on sidewalks downtown and it’s generally safer for both individuals and families.
 Along the core trail and throughout town, expect to see riders on both beach cruisers and fat bikes cruising around.
-As biking is one of the many hobbies Steamboat residents have taken on, a rental is a great way to experience the town as the locals do.
+A bike rental is a great way to experience the town as the locals do.
 Companies such as Ski Haus or Steamboat Ski and Bike Kare can get you set up with a bike that matches your activity level for your time in Steamboat.
 When kids are thrown into the mix, some of these awesome local shops even have child trailers so the kiddos can beat the heat and enjoy the trails as much as you!

 Yampa Core Trail makes it easy to get around in Steamboat Springs